Google My Business and How It Affects the Ranking

 Businesses with a large number of positive reviews are more likely to rank well on Maps and Local Pack searches, as Google uses reviews as shorthand for relevance.
 This works particularly well if reviews are kept current, so actively soliciting reviews is a good idea.

 Reviews themselves also include keywords, and if these keywords figure in customer queries, they can help to boost your SEO ranking.
-As LocalSEOGuide put it in its 2017 SEO ranking factors study, “If you aren’t focusing on a review program and working on testing how to get keywords, cities etc in reviews you are going to be far behind.”
+As LocalSEOGuide put it in its 2017 SEO ranking factors study, "If you are not focusing on a review program and working on testing how to get keywords, cities etc in reviews you are going to be far behind."